 The front door was moved to the side.

 This is the boldest, biggest mansion in old Everett, built by for Bethel Rucker and his newly wedded wife Ruby Brown Rucker.

 His mother, Jane Rucker also lived here.

 The Ruckers were landowners in the first boom of Everett.

 They also owned mills and the Big Four Inn.

 GONE: The old Monte Cristo Hotel / Providence Hospital (1892-1924)

 To promote the new city, one of the earliest and definitely the most ambitious building was the Monte Cristo Hotel.

 Originally it was to be named for Charles Colby, but he declined.

-It was named for the gold mining town 38 miles east.
+It was named for the gold mining district 38 miles east in the Cascade Mountains,

 Eastern industrialists with funds from John D. Rockefeller were rushing to complete the railroad between the two towns,